Ripseync/Gamon/announcements/welcome.md

 ---
 # 📢 Welcome to GamingAlliance!

-*First launch takes longer, please be patient!*
+*First launch can take up to 20 minutes, please be patient while everything is being installed!*

 The Launcher will **automatically** fetch and update your files so it always match the server.